To opt out of paying AFSCME 101 MEF dues:

-MEF represents over 3,000 city employees who are employed at the airport, convention center, library, police and fire departments, public works, and other areas of the city.
+Municipal Employees’ Federation (MEF) represents approximately 3,000 city employees who are employed at the airport, convention center, library, police and fire departments, public works, and other areas of the city.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).